Model of Support

-The National Behaviour Support Service offers three levels of support to second level schools:
+The National Behaviour Support Service offers three levels of support to partner second level schools:

-This three-tiered approach, founded on international best practice, is applied to behavioural interventions and endeavours to address the behavioural, social, emotional, academic literacy and learning needs of students in partner schools.
-All three levels of NBSS support are customised to the specific characteristics, needs and requirements of each partner school on an on-going basis as change occurs.
+In NBSS partner schools this three-tiered approach is applied to behaviour interventions as well as interventions that address the social, emotional and academic literacy and learning needs of students.
+All three levels of support to NBSS partner schools are customised to the specific characteristics, needs and requirements of each partner school on an on-going basis as change occurs.
+NBSS interventions and support emphasis using evidence-based practices for promoting behaviour change.

 All work undertaken aims to promote positive behaviour and learning throughout the school by focusing on developing: